mattermost/docs/source/install/install-ubuntu-2004-postgresql.rst

       ``local   all             all                        trust``

-  **If the Mattermost server and the database are on different machines**:
+  **If the Mattermost server and the database are on different machines:**

     a.
 Open ``/etc/postgresql/10/main/pg_hba.conf`` as root in a text editor.